Workplace Violence Prevention Program

-The Campus Community Police and/or the Local Police Authority are responsible for all investigations into incidents or complaints of workplace violence.
+The Campus Safety Office and/or the Local Police Authority are responsible for all investigations into incidents or complaints of workplace violence.
 The investigation will gather the facts related to the incident or allegation so that the University can respond appropriately.

 Any employee who has been a victim of workplace violence or is alleged to have engaged in workplace violence will be advised of the process that will be followed if the matter is being investigated and will be provided with a fair process that will include an opportunity to meet with the investigator, an opportunity to respond to relevant statements made by the other party, and being advised of the outcome of the investigation in a timely manner.
 Please note that while employees have a right to be advised of the outcome of the investigation they will not generally be advised of the details of any sanction/remedial action against any other party.

 The University will reassess the risk of workplace violence as often as necessary to ensure that the Policy and Program continue to protect workers from workplace violence.
 The University will advise the Central Joint Health & Safety Committee of the results of the assessment and provide a copy if the assessment is in writing.